GmrezaH/devopsToolkit/observability/zabbix/README.md

-# Deploy Zabbix with MariaDB
+# Deploying Zabbix with MariaDB

 ## Pre-install